-Enrique Martinez-Vidal is vice president for State Policy and Technical Assistance at AcademyHealth.
-He is cur...
+Enrique Martinez-Vidal is vice president at AcademyHealth overseeing the organization’s state-focused portfoli...
 Read Bio

 The State-University Partnership Learning Network (SUPLN) collaboratively works to support evidence-based state health policy and practice with a focus on transforming Medicaid-based healthcare, including improving the patient experience, improving the health of populations, and reducing the per capita cost of healthcare.
 The SUPLN will accomplish this mission by: